 Seats in Grandstand A-High are on either side of the Platinum area and enjoy a similar views and shelter.

 For a closer look of the cars, grid and pit lane, choose a seat in Grandstand A-Low.
-Bearing in mind the pit garages are allocated in last year's World Constructor Championship classification, Red Bull, Mercedes and Ferrari at the start of the pit lane whereas Marussia and Caterham are closer to the exit.
+Bearing in mind the pit garages are allocated in last year's World Constructor Championship classification, Mercedes, Ferrari and Williams at the start of the pit lane whereas McLaren and Manor are closer to the exit.
 The front of the grid is about mid way through the grandstand.
 You'll also be closer to one of the videowalls but your seat might not be under cover.

 Grandstands H and K are situated at the end of the straight and hairpin, where most of the overtaking happened even before the advent of the DRS.
-These grandstands are also covered and enjoy two TV screens each, albeit quite small.
+These grandstands are partially covered and enjoy two TV screens each, albeit quite small.
 Because of the linear motion of acceleration, it is easier to take pictures of cars coming out of the hairpin rather than breaking into Turn 14.
 Grandstand H is probably better suited to that.
 It is also worth noting that block H1b of Grandstand H looks over the entire pit straight and pit lane entry.

 Of the general admission areas, Grass J is the prime spot to notice overtaking manoeuvres this area has access to two of the videowalls of Grandstands H and K. The Grass L zone provides views of the start/finish, pit lane entry and podium celebrations.
 It also has access to a TV screen opposite the Grandstand A.